 2 drops Carrot seed, Daucus carota

 Bottle in dark glass with a screw top.
-Allow to cure 3 hours, or up to 3 days, before messaging face and neck twice daily after cleansing.
+Allow to cure 3 hours, or up to 3 days, before massaging face and neck twice daily after cleansing.

 Dry Skincare